-(b) Solid sawn wood used as scaffold planks shall be selected for such use following the grading rules established by a recognized lumber grading association or by an independent lumber grading inspection agency.
-Such planks shall be identified by the grade stamp of such association or agency.
+(b) Solid sawn wood used as scaffold planks shall be selected for such use following the grading rules established by a recognized lumber grading association\or by an independent lumber grading inspection agency.
+Such planks shall be identified by the grade stamp\of such association or agency.
 The association or agency and the grading rules under which the wood is graded shall be certified by the Board of Review, American Lumber Standard Committee, as set forth in the American Softwood Lumber Standard of the U.S. Department of Commerce.
-(29 CFR 1926 Subpart L Appendix A).
+(Emphasis by author.)